Most leaders like to believe their success is a result of their fantastic work ethic, flawless execution, and drive. And that's often true!

 Multipliers, on the other hand, see only opportunity for their team, and make every effort to accelerate their growth.
 They challenge them to come up with solutions, push them to use their talents, give them the freedom to use their own ideas, and hold them accountable for their evolution.

-To really understand how important it is to build the multiplier mindset, you can find Liz Wiseman’s insights summed up in her video seminar via our Scaling Up Club.
+To really understand how important it is to build the multiplier mindset, you can find Liz Wiseman’s insights summed up in her video seminar via our remote development platform for leaders and teams, The Edge

 For now, here is a brief of how you can enhance your teams with the habits of a Multiplier.